cosmos/cosmos-sdk/docs/spec/bank/04_events.md

-# Tags
+# Events

-The bank module emits the following events/tags:
+The bank module emits the following events:

 ## Handlers